 BIC Europe engages with European governments and Board members of the World Bank and AIIB, to hold European shareholders accountable.

 Kate joined BIC in 2016 and became BIC Europe’s Co-Director in November 2017.
 Previously, Kate led Oxfam’s advocacy on land rights, working in support of communities affected by land grabs and campaigning for policy change; and was also a policy adviser for Oxfam on climate change and the private sector.
 Before joining Oxfam in 2004, Kate worked for a number of environmental and human rights organisations – including TERRA in Southeast Asia – and was Coordinator of the Ilisu Dam Campaign coalition, including Friends of the Earth, the Kurdish Human Rights Project and The Corner House.
 She has published a number of reports including Our Land, Our Lives; The New Forests Company and its Uganda Plantations; Now or Never; Climate Change: Time to get down to business; The Forecast for Tomorrow: The UK’s climate for change; co-author of Dams Inc: The record of twelve European dam-building companies; and for several years was Managing Editor of Watershed magazine in Thailand.
 She has a degree in Modern Languages from Oxford University.

 Petra joined BIC Europe in March 2018.
 Before this, she worked with BIC and as a Programme Manager at the Bretton Woods Project, monitoring the World Bank, for over five years where she coordinated the work on environment, human rights and social impacts.
 She has previously worked at organisations such as Progressio, the New Economics Foundation, and the World Development Movement, focusing on social and environmental issues, such as sustainable and equitable water resources management and climate change.
 She has also spent one year working in Tanzania for a conservation organisation.
-Petra holds an MSc in Development Studies from SOAS, University of London, and a BSc in Social Science from University of Stockholm, Sweden.
-She is currently completing a PGDip in Environment and Sustainability at Birkbeck, University of London.
+Petra holds an MSc in Development Studies from SOAS, University of London, a BSc in Social Science from University of Stockholm, Sweden, and a PGDip in Environment and Sustainability from Birkbeck, University of London.